dimaTrinh/dank_data/README.md

 | Test set       | 929   | 929      | 1,858 |
 | Total          | 3,713 | 3,713    | 7,426 |

+## Random Forest

+The notebook for the Random Forest model along with some supplementary analysis for the model can be found in the [notebook folder](./notebook).

 A more detailed description of the dataset and how we generate our attributes can be found in [_Dank or Not? -- Analyzing and Predicting Popularity of Memes on Reddit_](https://arxiv.org/abs/2011.14326)